adam-0522/SATEasily-content-ops-starter/content/pages/about.md

       styles:
         self:
           textAlign: center
-    subtitle: The strategy I used for prepping and applied in my tutoring.
+    subtitle: The best prepping strategy for both self-studying and tutoring
     items:
       - type: FeaturedItem
         title: Start with taking a practice test